bizzcat/D3-visualizations/README.md

 ### Guidance for CodeGuild instructor
 This repository is a copy of my personal portfolio Django application, thus some of the files are not relevant to the project.
+Look below for a listing of relevant files.

 ##### Layout of relevant files for review:
     kw_data
        kw_data
           - api_pull.py